 - Leading up to your tour or time in Central Oregon, try to ride 2 days a week.
 These rides should be the same or similar to the distances and time you will spend on your bike while on tour.

 - If you can do two full days of riding at home and feel comfortable about a third day, you should be fine – but keep riding: Central Oregon is at 3,600 feet above sea level so riding here will be more difficult if you are coming from an area at a lower elevation.

 - If you don’t think you are ready for your tour and can’t get on a bike as much as you would prefer, we recommend going running, doing yoga or other cross-fit exercise that will get you ready.

 Central Oregon weather changes all the time.
 We recommend checking the weather prior to your tour to ensure you bring the correct clothing.
 This goes along with the says: “There is no such thing as bad weather, just bad clothing!”

 If you like the ride – tip your guide!
 Gratuity is not mandatory, but very much appreciated by your guides as a way to say thank you for a wonderful trip.
-The amount you should tip should be whatever you’re comfortable with.
-A tip of 10% to 20% of the cost of the tour is in the normal range.
-Remember to have cash on hand at the end of your tour for tipping.
+A tip of 10% to 20% of the cost of the tour is the norm.
+Tips can be cash, venmo, pay pal or added as gratuity through our booking platform.